Sunday, February 4, 2007

 1½ teaspoons dried thyme

-1½ teaspoons garlic powder (do not use fresh garlic however much you're tempted because it will be way too strong)
+1½ teaspoons garlic powder (do not use fresh garlic, however tempting)

 Salt to taste